Tennis in India: History

 In the 1970s, Vijay Amritraj burst onto the scene.
 With teammates Sashi Menon, Jasjit Singh and brother Anand Amritraj, Vijay took India to World Cup Finals for the second time in 1974.
 Vijay also made it to the quarterfinals of US Open in 1973 and 1981; and Wimbledon in 1973 and 1974.
 Ramesh Krishnan, the son of Ramanathan Krishnan, won the junior Wimbledon championship and junior French Open title in 1979 and was ranked number 1 junior in the world.
 He made it to the quarterfinals at Wimbledon (1986) and US Open (twice).

 The 1990s saw the rise of Leander Paes who won the bronze medal at the 1996 Summer Olympics.
-In 1997, Mahesh Bhupati became India's first ever grand slam winner when he won the mixed doubles at French Open.
+In 1997, Mahesh Bhupathi became India's first ever grand slam winner when he won the mixed doubles at French Open.
 Paes partnered with Bhupati to reach the finals of all four grand slams in 1999, winning two.
 In the 2000s and 2010s, playing separately or together, Paes and Bhupati won several grand slam doubles and mixed doubles tournaments.

 The 2000s saw India's first WTA tournament winner Sania Mirza.
 Mirza also won a number of grand slam titles in doubles in the late 2000s and 2010s.

-India's last grand slam win came in 2017 when Rohan Bopanna won the mixed doubles title at French Open.
+India's last 2010s grand slam win came in 2017 when Rohan Bopanna won the mixed doubles title at French Open.
 At the end of 2010s, Prajnesh Gunneswaran was the only Indian men's singles player in the top 100.
 In 2021 Ankita Raina became the 2nd woman from India to win a WTA title and enter into top 100 doubles rankings.
+India's latest grand slam win came in 2024 with Rohan Bopanna winning the men's doubles title at Australian Open.

+In February 2024, Sumit Nagal made his top 100 debut becoming the tenth Indian tennis player to reach the Top 100, which he reached by defeating Luca Nardi in the final of the Challenger in Chennai.